Citi/scaler/README.md

 - A set of **workers**, or cluster.
 Workers are independent computing units, each capable of executing a single task
 - **Clients** running inside applications, responsible for submitting tasks to the scheduler.

-### Start local scheduler and cluster at the same time in code
+### Start local scheduler and cluster programmatically in code

-A local scheduler and a local set of workers can be conveniently spawn using `SchedulerClusterCombo`:
+A local scheduler and a local set of workers can be conveniently started using `SchedulerClusterCombo`:

 ```python
 from scaler import SchedulerClusterCombo